kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/transcript.md

 So what is Kubernetes?

-Kubernetes is a container orchestration platform that was originally developed in-house by Google.
+Kubernetes is a container orchestration platform,  that was originally developed in-house by Google.

 In 2014 they open-sourced it and made it available to the public.

 In the official documentation, it is defined as follows:

 *Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.*

 Basically this definition means Kubernetes manages the running of containers.
 In Kubernetes you're not allowed to have containers running on their own.